xbeat/Machine-Learning/README.md

 Cosine Similarity Loss is a popular metric in machine learning, particularly in natural language processing and recommendation systems.
 It measures the cosine of the angle between two non-zero vectors, providing a value between -1 and 1.
 While widely used, it has several hidden pitfalls that can lead to unexpected results.

+## Building Efficient APIs with Python

+APIs and System Integration

+APIs are indeed the backbone of modern systems, enabling seamless interaction between different components.
+The choice of API architecture style is crucial for building efficient, scalable, and maintainable applications.
+Let's explore the top 6 API architecture styles mentioned, their characteristics, and use cases.

+Would you like me to explain or break down this code?

 ## Understanding K-Means Clustering in Python

 Introduction to K-Means Clustering